MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Specify a default domain

-To specify default domain, you must be a domain admin for the domain or a Fabric admin.
+To specify a domain as a default domain, you must be a Fabric admin or a domain admin of the domain.

 Select **Default domain** and specify users and/or security groups.
 When the specified users and/or security groups create new workspaces, or update unassigned workspaces, those workspaces will automatically be assigned to the domain.